 \subsection{... and Lagrangian Cobordisms}

 In the previous discussion, we focused on Hamiltonian isotopy as the geometric equivalence relation on objects of the Fukaya category.
-A weaker equivalence relation was exhibited by \cite{biran2013fukayacategories}, who proved that Lagrangian submanifolds related by monotone Lagrangian cobordism are equivalent objects in the Fukaya category.
+Another such equivalence relation was exhibited by \cite{biran2013fukayacategories}, who proved that Lagrangian submanifolds related by monotone Lagrangian cobordism are equivalent objects in the Fukaya category.
 As every Hamiltonian isotopy gives an example of a Lagrangian cobordism, this indeed generalizes the previously considered equivalences.
-However, the monotonicity condition precludes the existence of Maslov-index 0 disks so the examples considered by \cite{biran2013fukayacategories} do not realize the wall-crossing phenomenon.
+However, the monotonicity condition precludes the existence of Maslov-index 0 disks, so examples considered by \cite{biran2013fukayacategories} do not realize the wall-crossing phenomenon.

-A natural extension is to consider Lagrangian cobordisms which are equipped with bounding cochains.
-Such a cobordism $(K, b)$ is predicted to yield equivalences in the Fukaya category between the ends $(L^-, b|_{L^-})$ and $(L^+, b|_{L^+})$.
+A natural extension is to consider Lagrangian cobordisms equipped with bounding cochains.
+Such a cobordism $(K, b)$ is predicted to yield equivalences in the Fukaya category between the ends $(L^+, b|_{L^+})$ and $(L^-, b|_{L^-})$.
 One interesting example of a Lagrangian cobordism is the \emph{mutation cobordism} constructed in \cite{haug2015lagrangian}, which relates mutant Lagrangians.
 This is an example of a non-monotone Lagrangian cobordism, as mutant Lagrangians $L, \mu_D(L)$ are generally non-isomorphic as objects of the Fukaya category.